ayberkt/turkish-pos-tagger/README.md

 I began the implementation of the project and am using this repo to do the development.
 The proposal is now in the director `proposal`; you may feel free to ignore the other files.
 Thanks!

+## TODO
+- [ ] Correctly isolate sentences from each other
+- [ ] When counting frequencies of words, include each possible POS of all words.
+This should increase the accuracy.